lcbarnett/caxplor/README.md

 ```
 will run CAs of order 7, filters of order 3 and an average Langton's &lambda; = 0.3.

-There are a currently a couple of (probably buggy/undocumented) routines for analysis and benchmarking, as well as a template for test routines, which may be run as `./caxplor ana`, `.caxplor bmark` and `.caxplor bmark` respectively; you may edit these to taste.
+There are a currently a couple of (probably buggy/undocumented) routines for analysis and benchmarking, as well as a template for test routines, which may be run as `./caxplor ana`, `.caxplor bmark` and `.caxplor test` respectively; you may edit these to taste.

 Have fun!